samuel-LP/samuel-LP/README.md

 ## Hi there 👋

 🙋🏻‍♂️ Hi !
-I am Samuel, a 23 years old Data Scientist from Paris, France.
+I am Samuel, a 24 years old Data Scientist from Paris, France.

-💘 My favorite subjects in Data Science are Machine Learning and NLP.
+💘 My favorite subjects in Data Science are NLP, Machine Learning and MLOps.

 🧑🏻‍💻 I am currently working as a NLP R&D Data Scientist at [Ryte](https://ryte.ai/) France.